elastic/esqueue/readme.md

 ```

-Both are valid, but the `workerFn2` is likely to be more useful when retrieving the output, as the application doesn't need to know or make assumptions about the type of content the worker returned.
+All of the above are valid. `workerFn2` and `asyncWorker` are likely to be more useful when retrieving the output, as the application doesn't need to know or make assumptions about the type of content the worker returned.
+Note that returning a Promise is all that's required for an async result in the worker functions.

 ## Scaling the queue